 - No 100-level courses may be used for these restricted electives (except foreign language courses).

 - AP and/or IB credit may not be applied to the restricted electives (except foreign languages).

 - No more than half of the credits to be applied towards an HASS minor may be transfer credits.
 All transfer credits must be approved by the appropriate HASS Undergraduate Advisor.

 - Prior to completing the sophomore year, students wishing to declare an HASS Minor fill out an HASS Minor form and obtain approval from their minor advisor.

-- Students must also fill out a Minor/Area of Special Interest Declaration and obtain approval from their Mines advisor, from the head/director of their major department/division and from the HASS director.
+- Students must also fill out a Minor/Area of Special Interest Declaration and obtain approval from their Mines advisor, from the head/director of their major department/division and from the HASS department head.

 The Culture, Creativity, Communication minor elevates student capacity for empathy, contextual understanding, intellectual versatility, creative cognition, and expressive clarity.
 This minor is designed for students who feel a passion for culture and the arts, and who yearn to explore diverse fields of literary studies, creative writing, and communication studies.

-Students in the Culture, Creativity, Communication minor must complete 18 hours of coursework.
+Students in the Culture, Creativity, Communication minor must complete 18 hours of coursework (3 courses beyond what is required).
 Students will take courses below as part of a pathway in Literature and Creative Writing, a pathway in Communication Studies, or an intellectually coherent pathway in both.
-Below, you find some sample courses:

 HASS 404 Women, Literature, and Society

 HASS 415 Mass Media Studies